orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 Purchasing is the mechanism to take over the Orb.
 With Harberger tax, the Orb can always be purchased from its holder.
 Purchasing is only allowed while the holder is solvent.
 If not, the Orb has to be foreclosed and re-auctioned.
-Purchaser is required to have more funds than the price itself, but the exact amount is left for the user interface implementation to calculate and send along.
-Purchasing sends royalty part to the beneficiary.
+This function does not require the purchaser to have more funds than required, but purchasing without any reserve would leave the new owner immediately foreclosable.
+Beneficiary receives either just the royalty, or full price if the Orb is purchased from the creator.

 *Requires to provide the current price as the first parameter to prevent front-running: without current price requirement someone could purchase the Orb ahead of someone else, set the price higher, and profit from the purchase.
 Does not modify `lastInvocationTime` unless buying from the creator.
+Does not allow settlement in the same block before `purchase()` to prevent transfers that avoid royalty payments.
 Does not allow purchasing from yourself.
 Emits `PriceUpdate` and `Purchase`.*

 ```solidity